AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 aio rt:api:create /pet-store /pet options handleCorsRequest --response-type http
 ```

-To test the CORS request get the URL of the action, and invoke it:
+To test the CORS request, get the URL of the action and invoke it:

 ```bash
 aio rt:api:list /pet-store